 If you are a new Traeger owner, we most often suggest your virgin brisket voyage be done with a foolproof recipe (like our Beginners Brisket).
 All of our Traeger recipes call for the brisket "flat" which is a leaner 6-8 pound portion of the whole brisket.
 This is the cut you will most likely find pre-packaged in the beef section at your local grocery store.
-We call for this cut in our recipes because the size and thickness is typically pretty consistent so it is easier for our lovely readers (that's you!) to get a great result every time.
+We call for this cut in our recipes because the size and thickness is typically pretty consistent so it is easier for our meat loving friends, to get a great result every time.

-Start grill on smoke – allow plenty of time for cooking.
-After grill has ignited, place brisket fat side up on the grill grate, insert thermometer probe and smoke for 4-6 hours or until the internal temperature reaches around 150 degrees.
+Place brisket fat side down on the grill grate and smoke for 4-6 hours, or until the internal temperature reaches around 160° F.

 A few additional tips:

-**Not all briskets are “done” at the same temperature.
-Once you reach an internal temperature of 195, you should test the brisket using your temperature probe – you should be able to slide the probe into different parts of the brisket very easily, like butter.
-We have had better success at achieving a tender, juicy brisket by letting it reach 205 degrees before pulling from the grill.
+**Once you reach an internal temperature of 200 - 205°F, you should test the brisket using your temperature probe – you should be able to slide the probe into different parts of the brisket very easily, like butter.
+We have had better success at achieving a tender, juicy brisket by letting it reach 205°F before pulling it off the grill.
 Many people place it in a cooler and let it rest for up to 2 hours.
-The longer you "hold" your brisket to temperature (between 195 and 205 degrees) the more moist your meat will be.

-** If you like a darker bark on the outside of your brisket, return the meat to the hot grill after reaching the final temperature of 195-205 degrees until your desired darkness is achieved.
+** If you like a darker bark on the outside of your brisket, return the meat to the hot grill after reaching the final temperature of 195°F to 205°F until your desired darkness is achieved.